ZuhairS/BracketRunner/README.md

 ## Background

+One thing all of us share is a passion for competitive gaming.
+This ranges from Esports to Trading Card Games.
+Nick, having a background in playing, judging and organizing tournaments for Magic: The Gathering, and myself (Zach), having experience as a ranked competitor in the Northern California Super Smash Bros for WiiU community, came up with the idea for this application independently.
+Zuhair, being a League of Legends Esports enthusiast, and Ali, being an Esport enthusiast for the Super Smash Brothers series, were both talented programmers who shared Nick and I's passion.

+We felt that the current tournament bracket applications used for running tournaments were missing something.
+Our goal was to develop a game agnostic tournament bracket runner which assisted Tournament Organizers in running their tournaments, enhanced participant's experience competing in a given bracket, and gave spectators an enriched experience following a bracket.
+Currently the app is at its foundation, upon which we look forward to adding more of the other unique features, such as following users and bracket push notifications.

 ## Technologies

 BracketRunner is developed primarily using the MERN stack which is made up of the following technologies: